 We are always accepting donations of gently used grad dresses and accessories to this program.
 And we are always in need of volunteers on the day of the event.
 For more information contact Michelle Cherak ([email protected]) .

 The Enchantment Project – Tri-Cities

-The Enchantment Project is a collaboration between PLEA, dedicated volunteers and School District 43 that endeavors to provide high school graduates in need with formal attire so that they can attend their graduation festivities with pride.
+The Enchantment Project is a collaboration between PLEA and School District 43 that endeavors to provide high school graduates in need with formal attire so that they can attend their graduation festivities with pride.
 Without such assistance these students could not afford to participate in celebrating this important milestone.